-But how could this be?
-Surely the more we think of the situation the more we must be convinced that Christ had somehow miscalculated, and been mistaken, in leaving 120 disciples to conquer the world for Him.
+But how could this be ?
+Surely the more we think of the situation the more we must be convinced that Christ has somehow miscalculated, and been mistaken, in leaving 120 disciples to conquer the world for Him.
 They had no natural powers to effect this.
-They were not men of position, wealth, learning, or influence.
+They were not men of position, wealth, learning or influence.
 Most of them were working men and women.
-In their own land they had against them all the power of the priests who had got their Lord crucified, and would probably crucify them too if they pressed His kingdom upon public notice.
-And yet Judea was their most hopeful sphere of work.
+In their own land they had against them all the power of the priests through whom their Lord had been crucified, and who would probably crucify them too if they pressed His Kingdom upon public notice.
+And yet Judæa was their most hopeful sphere of work.
 Beyond that lay Greece and Rome, with the power of their rulers and the antiquity of their established religions.
-Yet Christ expected His disciples to conquer these also for Him.
+But Christ expected His disciples to conquer these also for Him.

 In these days we have the same worldly powers against us.
-Worldly customs, worldly religions strong in their antiquity, satanic powers, fleshly lusts, rule over the vast majority of human beings.
-Yet Christ expects us to set them free (Is. xlix., 9).
-He expects us to make His kingdom victorious (Dan. ii., 44).
+Worldly customs, worldly religions strong in their antiquity, satanic powers and fleshly lusts rule over the vast majority of human beings.
+Yet Christ expects us to set them free (Isa.
+49:9).
+He expects us to make His Kingdom victorious (Dan.
+2: 44).
 He has wrought out a marvellous salvation for these souls at infinite cost.
-He has entrusted it to us, and He expects us to make it effective amongst men, in spite of all the devilish and fleshly opposition.
-Has He not made a mistake?
-Has He not miscalculated our weakness, and expects too much of us; or the strength of our foes, and thinks too little of them?
+He has entrusted it to us, and He expects us to make it effective amongst men, in spite of all devilish and fleshly opposition.
+Has He not made a mistake ?
+Has He not miscalculated our powers, and expected too much of us, or underestimated the strength of our foes ?

-No!
+No !
 His calculations are accurate.
-It can be done!
-Souls can be saved!
-The victory is secure to us!
-Satan's kingdom shall be destroyed!
-And this is the secret of victory-which has too long been left out of our calculations, though it was the hope and basis of Christ's-
+It can be done !
+Souls can be saved !
+The victory is secure to us !
+Satan's kingdom shall be destroyed !
+And this is the secret of the victory-which has too long been left out of our calculations, though it was the hope and basis of Christ's-